disapp/icoonies/README.md

 		});
 	</script>

-## Ho to configure the select modes
+## How to configure the select modes

 _Select modes_ can be described as transformation behavior directly managed by the plugin.
 Icoonies renders the html based on this modes.
 The following examples show you how to manage svg objects with icoonies: